Central Road Board

-The Central Road Board was the first dedicated body for administering the construction of roads and bridges in Victoria, Australia.
-It came into being in 1853 when the Victorian Legislative Council passed An Act for making, and improving Roads in the Colony of Victoria, known as the Roads Act.
+The Central Road Board in Victoria, Australia was the colony's first dedicated body for administering the construction of roads and bridges.
+The board came into being in 1853 when the Victorian Legislative Council passed An Act for making, and improving Roads in the Colony of Victoria, known as the Roads Act 1853 (16 Vict.
+No. 40).
+The Central Road Board was abolished by the Road Districts and Shires Act 1863 (26 Vict.
+No. 176).